 Upon further inspection, I saw some areas the Masking tool couldn’t handle.
 Hair is harder to detect with this quick mask.
 But this isn’t surprising for a computer program.

-Finally, having layers in Exposure photo editing means you can produce many masks for many sections of your photo.
+Finally, having layers in Exposure X7 means you can produce many masks for many sections of your photo.
 This further shows the professional quality of the program.
 It allows you to make complex edits with complex tools.

 The noise reduction features are also worth noting.
 The previous X6 release focused on this software upgrade.
-And now, Exposure X7 features even more improved noise reduction.
+And now, Exposure X7 features an improved noise reduction feature.

 By working through these four functions, you can reduce the amount of noise in your image.
-It is best if you zoom into your image to see how the noise changes.
+It is best to zoom into your image to see how the noise changes.
 But zoom out now and then to see the full image in case your changes are too drastic.

 Here is an example of a quick test I did with the noise reduction in a twilight sky.
 As you can see, Exposure X7 reduces the noise a bit.
 And the color looks a bit smoother.

-Exposure X7 now has an Add Fine Texture editing tool contributing to a noise-reduced image.
+Exposure X7 now has an Add Fine Texture tool that contributes to a noise-reduced image.
 This editing tool is again in the form of simple sliders—one for strength and one for radius.

 The tool does a good job of smoothing grain.
-So it is not as emphasized as the camera catches it.
-With this tool, you also have to balance the sharpness as well as the size of the grain.
+With this tool, you also have to balance the sharpness and the size of the grain.
 Increasing the strength of the grain increases the noise.
-So it is best to find the perfect spot for your image so sit between.
+So it is best to find the perfect balance for your image.